ouspg/PrivacyAndSocialEngineering/2.Messaging_and_mobile_privacy/README.md

 ### **Task 1A)** Signing a message 1/4p

-Create a gpg keypair, use the private key with a passphrase to sign a message and **return both keys here**.
+Create a gpg keypair, create a message of your choice into a file named 'message.txt', then sign the message and **return both keys here**.

 Proceed to 1B.

 ### **Task 1B)** Encrypting the message 2/4p

-Encrypt the message using the provided public key in the "files" folder.
-Send the encrypted message to [email address for the task](), the **subject should be your full name** - this matters for grading the task.
+Encrypt the message from 1A using the provided public key in the "files" folder.
+Send the encrypted message to [taskmailaddress@proton.me](taskmailaddress@proton.me), the **subject should be your full name** - this matters for grading the task.
 It does not matter what address you send the email from. **Mark this task done**.

 Proceed to 1C.